Dav1dushka/ipsRada/WORK-CASE 1.md

 # Git: **Using Git for Team Collaboration and Tracking Changes in Projects**
 >[!IMPORTANT]
-> this part made by exolution west
+> this part made by Davidokt

 ---